-- 11. Premium Assistance.
-Expenditures for premium assistance payments to enable individuals enrolled in CommonHealth (Adults and Children) and Family Assistance to enroll in private health insurance to the extent the Commonwealth determines that insurance to be cost effective. - 12.
+- 10. Premium Assistance.
+Expenditures for premium assistance payments to enable individuals enrolled in CommonHealth (Adults and Children) and Family Assistance to enroll in private health insurance to the extent the Commonwealth determines that insurance to be cost effective - 11.
 Pediatric Asthma Pilot Program.
 Expenditures related to a pilot program focused on pediatric asthma.
-The authority for this pilot program to receive FFP is subject to CMS approval of the protocols and amendments to such protocols. - 13.
+The authority for this pilot program to receive FFP is subject to CMS approval of the protocols and amendments to such protocols. - 12.
 Diversionary Behavioral Health Services.
-Expenditures for benefits specified in Table C to the extent not available under the Medicaid state plan. - 14.
+Expenditures for benefits specified in Table C to the extent not available under the Medicaid state plan. - 13.
 Expanded Substance Use Treatment Services.
-Expenditures for benefits specified in Table D of Section V to the extent not available under the Medicaid state plan. - 15.
+Expenditures for benefits specified in Table D of Section V to the extent not available under the Medicaid state plan. - 14.
 Full Medicaid Benefits for Presumptively Eligible Pregnant Women.
-Expenditures to provide full MassHealth Standard plan benefits to presumptively eligible pregnant women (including Hospital Presumptive Eligibility) with incomes at or below 200 percent of the FPL. - 16.
+Expenditures to provide full MassHealth Standard plan benefits to presumptively eligible pregnant women (including Hospital Presumptive Eligibility) with incomes at or below 200 percent of the FPL. - 15.
 Medicare Cost Sharing Assistance.
-Expenditures for monthly Medicare Part A and Part B premiums and for deductibles and coinsurance under Part A and Part B for MassHealth members with incomes at or below the 133 percent of the FPL, who are also eligible for Medicare (without applying an asset test). - Expenditures to cover the costs of monthly Medicare Part B premiums for CommonHealth members who are also eligible for Medicare with gross income between 133 and 135 percent FPL (without applying an asset test). - 17.
-Continuous Eligibility Period for Individuals enrolled in Student Health Insurance Plans.
+Expenditures for monthly Medicare Part A and Part B premiums and for deductibles and coinsurance under Part A and Part B for MassHealth members with incomes at or below the 133 percent of the FPL, who are also eligible for Medicare (without applying an asset test).

+Expenditures to cover the costs of monthly Medicare Part B premiums for CommonHealth members who are also eligible for Medicare with gross income between 133 and 135 percent FPL (without applying an asset test).

+16. Continuous Eligibility Period for Individuals enrolled in Student Health Insurance Plans.
 Expenditures for health care costs, including insurance premiums and cost sharing for individuals who are enrolled while Medicaid eligible in cost-effective student health insurance as determined by the state for periods in which such individuals are no longer Medicaid eligible during a continuous eligibility period.
+This state's ability to draw down these expenditures is subject to the approval of the state's modification to the state plan to implement a premium assistance program to purchase health insurance through the individual market.
+This authority will end should the state not obtain a freedom of choice waiver as described the SHIP SPA by December 31, 2017.